13 Fun Things to Do in Helsinki in a Weekend

-Most cities have one building which dominates the skyline or the view of a city – in Helsinki it’s the cathedral.
+Most cities have one building which dominates the skyline or the view of a city – in this case, it’s the Helsinki Cathedral.
 You can see the big, white building from miles away, which gives it some sort of godly vibe.

 At the bottom of the cathedral’s stairs you’ll find Senate Square, which is the center of the city.
 Though not a lot happens here, it’s located in between buildings with beautiful architecture.
 In the middle of the square you’ll find a statue of Alexander II.

 The church was built just a few decades after the Helsinki Cathedral and is located on top of a hill – just like the other cathedral.
 You can visit this church too, but unfortunately it was closed when I was there.

-Old Market Hall
+5. Eat at Old Market Hall

 When you’re visiting the harbour you’ll also find an amazing food hall: the Old Market Hall.
 It feels like you go back in time a hundred years when you enter this market hall.
 You can find all sorts of delicacies or grab a cup of coffee with your friends.